NITRAIPUR/vlabiitkgptmpt/README.md

 # vlabiitkgptmpt
-Base template of Virtual labs webpage.
+Base template of Virtual labs IIT Khargpur webpage.
 Last updated on
   20-04-2020,
 by